tatsumoto-ren/tatsumoto-ren.github.io/blog/i-was-reviewing-the-kanjitransition-deck-completely-wrong.md

 The [JP1K method](learning-kanji.html#jp1k-method) is structured in a way that is a little hard to grasp for some people.
-Normally on an Anki card you only have one question and one answer, but the KanjiTransition deck and other JP1K-style decks out there have you review each card in multiple steps.
+Normally on an Anki card you only have one question and one answer, but [Ankidrone Foundation](jp1k-anki-deck.html) and other JP1K-style decks out there have you review each card in multiple steps.
 If you suddenly realized that you didn't follow the instructions, e.g., recalled only meanings of words and didn't try to recall the readings,